webmad-shared/deploy-to-heroku-react-instructions/README.md

 ## Backend - local environment config
 1. Install and configure the `dotenv` module.
 Remember to require the module wherever necesary.
-2. En el fichero `.env`, añadir la URL de la base de datos local.
-También tenemos que añadir otrosdatos que no queremos que se suban al repositorio (credenciales, claves API...).
+2. In the `.env` file add the URL to the local database.
+Also add other variable that we don't wand to have in our repo for safety reasons (credentials, API keys...).
 3. En app.js poner antes del module.exports cual es el index que tiene que enviar  `app.use((req, res) => {res.sendFile(__dirname + "/public/index.html");});`

 ## Frontend - local environment config
-1. Confirmar que está instalado el `dotenv-cli` en la carpeta client.
-De lo contrario instalarlo: `npm install dotenv-cli`.
+1. Confirm that `dotenv-cli` is present in the `client` folder.
+Otherwise install it via `npm install dotenv-cli`.
-2. Crear los dos ficheros de variables de entorno en la raíz de la carpeta client: `touch .env.dev .env.prod`
+2. Create the two variable files in the root of the `client` folder by issuing in the command line `touch .env.dev .env.prod`.
-3. Poner las variables de entornos.
+3. Write the different environments variables.
 También tenemos que añadir otros datos que no queremos quese suban al repositorio y pertenecen al front (credenciales, claves API...)
     1. `.env.dev` -> `REACT_APP_URL=http://localhost:5000/api`
     2. `.env.prod` -> `REACT_APP_URL= https://name-of-your-app.Herokuapp.com/api`
 4. Inside of the `package.json` file in the client part we have to configure these scripts: